botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 And since I do live in a rather hot country, this was an issue for me.
 So I'm glad I upgraded, Face ID is definitely worth it.

+Beyond how practical it is, Face ID is also much safer, especially compared to password protection.

 ### Flexibility

 I really appreciate that the screen is not fixed to any base, such as one with a keyboard.